eXascaleInfolab/TSM-Bench/README.md

 	$ python3 run_eval.py [args]
 ```

+The scripts would connect to the systems, run all the queries varying the parameters, obtain the results and plot them.

 ### Arguments
 | --system | --queries | --datasets |
 | ------ | ------ | ------ |